R. Austin Freeman: Precision of logic, facts, and method

 Freeman paid a great deal of attention to details, and carried out the experiments described in his books to ensure that they worked and would give the expected results.
 He also went to the trouble of visiting the places he wrote about so that the details in his descriptions were correct.
 De Balcam says that "Freeman displays a mastery of craftsmanship" in every story, and that he always used the language of the trade concerned.
 Freeman is "a man who writes of things that he has seen, handled and understood, and not of things that he has met only in print, or in a hazy, inattentive observation".
 This is a critical aspect of Freeman - he tested the methods he used.
 The top floor of his house was a workshop and laboratory, and his books sometimes included drawings or micrographs illustrating the evidence.

 One instance that shows that the methods and approaches described by Freeman were practicable lies in the prosecution of an apprentice from Barrow for coining.
 The apprentice had followed a method described in one of the Danby Croker stories by Freeman, and had produced a number of sovereigns that he had successfully passed.

 The Birmingham Post noted that his attention to forensic science was fuller and "certainly more systematically than any other writer of detective stories" and that the accuracy of his stories gained him "an exceptionally large proportion of readers of the more exacting and less easily satisfied type".

-On logic Adams stated that to read Freemans cases intelligently "... implies a definite exercise in the use of 'Mill's Canons of Inductive Logic'" and the books offered a very practical means of testing students' understanding of the canons.
+On logic Adams stated that to read Freeman's cases intelligently "... implies a definite exercise in the use of 'Mill's Canons of Inductive Logic'" and the books offered a very practical means of testing students' understanding of the canons.
 Herbert notes that Thorndyke's reasoning "... is distinguished by its rigorous logic".
-Thorndyke, like his creator, was a medical man, he was also a barrister, and "combined his legal and medical training into a personage of willful dominance, impeccable logic, and scholarly and comprehensive inductive reasoning".
+Thorndyke, like his creator, was a medical man and also a barrister, and "combined his legal and medical training into a personage of willful dominance, impeccable logic, and scholarly and comprehensive inductive reasoning".